03 March - 04 May 2021

 - Equipment: Describe the basic equipment you and your team have at your disposal for the project.

-- National and other international collaboration: Describe your own and the team’s collaboration with Swedish, German and/or other foreign researchers and research teams.
+- International and national collaboration: Describe your own and the team’s collaboration with Swedish, German and/or other foreign researchers and research teams.

 Budget and research resources